bigskysoftware/htmx/www/content/examples/active-search.md

 separate them.
 The `search` trigger will be run when the field is cleared but it also makes it possible to override the 500 ms delay on `keyup` by just pressing enter.

+Please note, certain functionalities described in this example, such as the presence of a clear `x` button in the input field and the ability to override the delay by pressing enter, are currently not supported by Firefox.

 Finally, we show an indicator when the search is in flight with the `hx-indicator` attribute.

 {{ demoenv() }}